France or Spain or Germany or France: A Neural Account of Non-Redundant Redundant Disjunctions: Experiment 2: Causal Intervention Shows Disjuncts Get Bound to Context

 To study this, we use ``activation patching'' \citep[][\textit{i.a.}]{meng2022locating, wang2023interpretability, hanna2023does, merullo2024circuit}.
 This is a causal interpretability method, in which a model's activations during a forward pass are systematically altered, with the resulting change in outputs analyzed to determine causal effect.
 In particular, we operate on two inputs, termed the base, $b$, and source, $s$.
 At a given site, we intervene by overwriting the LM's activations for an input $b$ with the activation $a_s$ from input $s$.
 By comparing the resulting output with the non-intervened pass of $b$, we can quantify the causal effect of the patched representation.

 In particular, we perform the following activation patching.
 We take stimuli of the form of \ref{ex:source} and \ref{ex:base} to be our $s$ and $b$.

 \ex.
 Maria will go to France or Spain for physics, or Germany or France for math.
 She will go to \textbf{France}$_1$ or Spain or Germany or \textbf{France}$_2$. \ex.
 Maria will go to France or Spain for physics, or Germany or France for math.
 She will go to France or Spain or Germany or France.
-She will go to \textbf{France} We separately patch in the activations associated with each repeated item in the second sentence of $s$ (the bolded \textit{France}$_i$ in \ref{ex:source}) into the corresponding site when processing the last mention of the repeated element in $b$ (the bolded \textit{France} in \ref{ex:base}).
-We then measure the corresponding probabilities of the relative continuation (in this case \textit{for physics} and \textit{for math}) under intervention.
+She will go to \textbf{France} In effect, we patch activations from each of the two `France' tokens in \textit{s} into the single ambiguous bolded `France' position in \textit{b}, then measure how the continuation probabilities (for ``physics'' vs. for ``math'') shift under intervention.
 Were our LM to ``bind'' the disjunction to the context, we would expect to see that patching in the contextually different items from $s$ should disambiguate the repeated item in $b$, increasing the relative probability of the corresponding continuation under intervention.
 Because the lexical identity of the patched token is held constant, differential effects across continuations must arise from contextual information encoded in the representation.
 A schematic of this setup can be seen in Figure \ref{fig:patching-schematic}.

 We sample critical items as described in the \nameref{sec:procedure} section, with the key distinction that S2 is of order YXZX, to ensure the first X we patch is unambiguous.
 We measure the model's token-level probabilities for each continuation directly and report the relative probability difference from the non-intervened baseline.
 This normalization allows easier comparisons across different continuations.